reactjs/server-components-demo/README.md

 This demo uses Postgres.
 First, follow its [installation link](https://wiki.postgresql.org/wiki/Detailed_installation_guides) for your platform.

+Alternatively you can check out this [fork](https://github.com/pomber/server-components-demo/) which will let you run the demo app without needing a database.
+However you won't be able to execute SQL queries, but fetch should still work.

 The below example will setup the database for this app, assuming that you have a UNIX-like platform:

 ### Step 1.
 Create the Database